sayanarijit/thanks/README.md

 # thanks

-Greet wishes to special people in your life the developer way.
+Greet best wishes to special people in your life the developer way.

 ## How to install